-

 Rachel Holtzman

-Rachel Holtzman is a Project Management Professional (PMP)-certified senior program management professional with 13 years of experience managing international development and humanitarian programs.
+Rachel Holtzman is a Project Management Professional (PMP)-certified senior program management advisor with 14 years of experience managing international development and humanitarian programs.
+She currently works for Save the Children supporting global health programs and leading organizational change projects.
 Her more than a decade of experience showcases her ability to analyze and improve programmatic processes, execute, monitor, and control programs throughout the project life cycle.
-Rachel also worked with different caucuses in Armenia and Azerbaijan supporting rule-of-law programs as well as throughout Africa and South Asia supporting health programs.
-In her personal life she enjoys leading organizational change projects focused on improving project implementation and facilitating capacity strengthening for international teams.
+Rachel previously worked for the U.S. Department of State supporting rule of law programs in Georgia, Armenia, and Azerbaijan.
+She lives in Washington, D.C. with her husband and their two sons.
 Rachel has served on the LSSNCA Board since 2019.

 -